Okay…okay… I know what you’re probably thinking…

 - salt and pepper to taste go heavy on the salt

 - Heat the oven to 425°F/ 210°C full convection.

 - With a small pairing knife remove the small stem (careful not to go too far or all the leaves will fall off) and then cut in half.
-Save the brussel leaves that fall off for something later if you want.
-Make sure the brussel sprouts are very dry.
+Save the Brussel leaves that fall off for another recipe.
+Make sure the Brussel sprouts are very dry.

 - Peel and cut the banana into small pieces and set aside.
-Zest and juice ½ the lime into the bowl with the cut bananas.
-Mix
+Zest and juice ¼ the lime into the bowl with the cut bananas.

 - Continue to fry the sprouts until nicely golden on the bottom.
 You may need to add more oil so they fry evenly.
 Season heavily with salt.